Summary of restrictions

 Can I open my home-based business?

-Clients can remove their face mask while receiving a beauty treatment, and must then put it back on once the treatment is complete.
+Clients can remove their face mask while receiving a beauty treatment if it impedes the service being provided (e.g. beard trimming or facials), and must then put it back on once the treatment is complete.

-I live in metropolitan Melbourne.
+I live in Victoria.
 Can I travel interstate for work?

 Yes.
 If it is not reasonably practicable for you to work from home, you can travel interstate for work provided you comply with the requirements under that state or territory’s laws.